matiboy/totp-generator/README.md

 - [ ] Change config according to features
 - [ ] Multiple pages when more than 20 items
 - [ ] Vertical layout
-- [ ] Reload configuration feature
+- [X] Reload configuration on the fly
   - [ ] Set configuration path from the interface?
 - [X] Allow the number of digits (for the TOTP) to be optionally set on secrets in the `TOML` file
 - [X] Concurrent CUI and HTTP API
 - [ ] Better Messaging with:
   - [ ] different color for error
   - [ ] disappearing messages
   - [ ] tab or floating view to see all messages
+  - [X] Time
 - [X] Tracing
-  - [ ] Tracing to not interfere with TUI
+  - [X] Tracing to not interfere with TUI
+- [ ] Create config from a Google Authenticator image

 ## 📃 License